 The Club is a Proprietary Club and the proprietor is Horsley Lodge Ltd (The Proprietor)

 The Club is formed to provide members and guests with a Golf Club for the enjoyment of golf, social and associated activities.

 a) The members will abide by the Rules of Golf and the Rules of Amateur Status as laid down by the R&A and the rules of the appropriate Golf Unions and Associations

-b) The Club agrees to comply with the Council of National Golf Unions regulations and Rules of the SSS and Handicapping scheme (and any conditions imposed within the scheme by the English Golf Union or Ladies English Golf Association)
+b) The Club agrees to comply with the Council of National Golf Unions regulations and Rules of the SSS and Handicapping scheme (and any conditions imposed within the scheme by England golf.

 c) Subscriptions for all governing bodies will be collected by the Proprietor at membership renewal and forwarded to the relevant bodies.